 At the close of each day your child will fill out their Homework Book.
 They will write down all assignments, even if it is already completed.
 They will place a check mark next to completed assignments.
 Each day the homework book needs to be initialed by an adult at home.
 It is a great way to communicate between home and school.
-Feel free towrite any notes or comments here.
+Feel free towrite any notes or comments to me.
 The students’ homework books are checked each morning.

 If assignments are missing, I will write a note in the homework book.
 When a student is missing more than two assignments, they will need to stay in for recess.

 Book orders are sent once a month except during the book fair months.
-Please send a check with your child’s order.I will send more than one book order at a time, but all orders are from Scholastic.One check will cover all the orders.There is also an option to order on-line.
+Please send a check with your child’s order.
+There is also an option to order on-line.
 Our class activation code is DXCPCJ.

 Our Language Arts Curriculum was developed from and is based on Minnesota and National Standards.
 We will be using the Reading Street Series from Scott Foresman Publishing Company.
 Scott Foresman provides teachers with a main story, small leveled readers, and activities to assist with instruction.
 By reading a variety of genres, the students will learn vocabulary and comprehension strategies.
 We will learn about grammar and types of writing while doing various writing projects.

 Fourth graders will also participate in the Accelerated Reader program.
 This program enables students to read books at their reading level and then complete a comprehension test on the book.
 The tests are taken on the computer weekly with books from the reading series.
 Students are required to pass two Accelerated Reader books each month, one book for a specified genre along with a book report and one additional book of their choice.
 I will send home print-outs quarterly which will show your child’s progress.

 Students are expected to spend a minimum of 20 minutes of reading for 20 days in a month.
-The calendar is strongly encouraged homework and students will receive a free book when the calendar is completed.
+The calendar is homework.

 Fourth graders will be using the spelling component of the Reading Street program.
 Each unit includes a list of 20words grouped according to a shared spelling pattern and 5 challenge words.
 All students will take a pretest on Monday to help focus their studying and the final test is taken on Fridays.
-A spelling page will be sent home on Mondays and is due on Wednesdays.
+A spelling page will be sent home on Friday and is due on Wednesday.

 We will be using Traditional Zaner-Bloser cursive handwriting.
 There is an enclosed hand-out that models the correct letter formation.

 The Language Arts goal for students is that they become independent learners, able to extend their learning in all areas by using reading and writing skills.

 All students in kindergarten through fifth grade are using Everyday Mathematics (also called Chicago Math).
 This program has been developed by the University of Chicago.
 Chicago math teaches all math skills through out the year.
 Students develop number strategies and concepts as they identify patterns, estimate and check,calculate, measure, and use various manipulatives like money, clocks, rulers,scales, graphs, and calculators.

 This math program is accompanied by Math Study Links which help to keep you informed of the concepts and strategies that are currently being taught and practiced in the classroom.
 Study Links will be sent home the same day that the lesson is taught.
 They should be checked with someone at home and returned to school when completed with a parent signature.
 At the end of each unit, your child will be given an assessment which will be sent home after it has been corrected and discussed.
-Computation timed tests (mad minute) will be given weekly.
+Computation timed tests (mad minute) will be done on the iPad.
 Each student will progress at their own level.
 Practicing math facts is a great homework activity.

 Unit 1 Naming and Constructing Geometric Figures